Analysis: What's Up With the Ending?

 There's a lot going on at the play's end: four couples get hitched and the exiles decide to return to court.
 (That's Shakespeare's way of letting us know that social order has been restored and we can all go home and relax.)
 Not only that, but Rosalind steps out on stage at the end and delivers a rather sassy epilogue.
 Let's discuss.

-Life in the Forest of Arden sure has been a lot of fun for Rosalind and company (what with playing dress-up and pretending to be rustic country-types and all) but, before Shakespeare wraps up his play, he lets us know that his exiles will be returning to the French court.
+Life in the Forest of Arden sure has been a lot of fun for Rosalind and company (what with playing dress-up and pretending to be rustic country-folk and all), but before Shakespeare wraps up his play, he lets us know that his exiles will be returning to the French court.
 (This move, by the way, is typical in "pastoral" literature and you can read more about it by going to "Genre.")

 Remember when we said Shakespeare marries off his characters and sends them back to court as a way to signal that social order has been restored?
 Well, it's not exactly that simple.
 During the epilogue, the actor playing the role of Rosalind steps out onto the stage and delivers a rather interesting speech that calls everything into question.

 The last seven lines of the epilogue are what really stand out: